-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are five ways you can pay the penalty.
+There are five ways you can pay your plan premium.
 You are asked to make a choice when completing the enrollment request form.
 If no choice is made, you will receive a monthly invoice to pay by check or credit card.
 If you would like to change your payment method at any time, please call Customer Service and they will assist you.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.